d12frosted/elpa-mirror/gnu/denote-readme.txt

         things accordingly.

   Function `denote-file-is-note-p'
         Return non-nil if `FILE' is an actual Denote note.
-For our purposes, a note must not be a directory, must satisfy `file-regular-p', its path must be part of the variable `denote-directory', it must have a Denote identifier in its name, and use one of the extensions implied by `denote-file-type'.
+For our purposes, a note must satisfy `file-regular-p' and `denote-filename-is-note-p'.

   Function `denote-file-has-identifier-p'
         Return non-nil if `FILE' has a Denote identifier.